If you're running a SaaS or subscription business, you already know churn is bad. Losing customers means losing revenue. Simple math.

 If you reduced churn by 50%:

-Suddenly, investing $5,000-$10,000 in retention initiatives doesn't seem expensive, it seems like the highest ROI investment you could possibly make.
+Suddenly, investing $5,000-$10,000 in retention initiatives doesn't seem expensive.
+It looks like one of the highest-ROI investments available to you.

 Strategies to Reduce SaaS Churn